 If you are a member and have specific questions regarding your obligations under the Consumer Protection Regulations, you have access to an Legal Advice Line.

-NAEA Propertymark CEO Mark Hayward, will tell you all about any recent changes to the industry including CPRs.
+NAEA Propertymark Chief Executive Mark Hayward, will tell you all about any recent changes to the industry including CPRs.
 Get anecdotal examples that will help you stay complaint and take the opportunity to get any of your burning questions answered.

 Find a masterclass near you